Alejogb1/job-board/blog-data/how-do-i-raise-a-runtime-error-in-rspec-rails.md

 id: "how-do-i-raise-a-runtime-error-in-rspec-rails"
 ---

-Alright, let's talk about runtime errors in rspec within a rails context.
+, let's talk about runtime errors in rspec within a rails context.
 It's a topic I've certainly navigated a fair bit, especially during my tenure at that fin-tech startup where we were building out a fairly complex transaction processing engine.
 More often than not, you're going to want your tests to explicitly check for situations where things go sideways, ensuring your application behaves gracefully (or at the very least, blows up predictably).
 Rspec, with its expressive syntax, gives us several robust mechanisms to achieve this.

 The core idea isn’t just about testing that your code _works_ under ideal conditions, but also how it _fails_.
 When we discuss runtime errors, we’re generally talking about exceptions that occur during program execution, not compile-time issues.
 These could be caused by things like unexpected data, network failures, or logic flaws that only manifest during runtime.
 So, how do we specifically target and verify these in rspec?
 We employ the combination of `expect { ... }.to raise_error(SpecificError)` .
 It’s a cornerstone of robust testing when it comes to ensuring that exceptional situations are handled as planned.